 Sadly, many of the girls in our residential care are victims of Domestic Minor Sex Trafficking.
 New clothes, nails, and experiences are often ways pimps and johns tempt girls into "the life."
 Through an extensive support process, we try to help girls see that there are other ways to experience these things, and gift cards can be another tool for us to use to support that process, where and when appropriate.

 New rain and winter gear for infants, children, and teens: coats, hats, gloves, scarves, and snow pants

 Warm, fuzzy socks, slippers, and robes for children and teens

 Arts and crafts supplies: coloring books, meditation sketch books, crayons, colored pencils, stickers, art kits, etc.

 New household items: twin sheets and comforters, towels, bath rugs, tupperware, vacuums, paper towels, cleaning supplies, feminine products, and toiletries

 Luggage: Many of our kids arrive with their belongings in black trash bags.
 When children leave our care, we support their sense of dignity and provide them with a new duffel bag or carry-on sized suitcase.
 Toiletry bags are also a helpful item.

 Bikes and helmets

-New books (birth to elementary)
+New picture books and novels (birth to elementary)